Suffolk County, Massachusetts: Government and politics

-Law enforcement
+Sheriff's department

 The Suffolk County Sheriff's Department's primary responsibility is oversight of the Nashua Street Jail and the South Bay House of Correction.
 These were built in the 1990s to replace the historic Charles Street Jail and Deer Island Prison, respectively.
 The Suffolk County Sheriff's Department was among those named in a 2020 WBUR report about the neglect of inmates with medical conditions in Massachusetts prisons leading to their deaths.

 Several notable figures in Massachusetts history were once the sheriff of Suffolk County: